Costa Rica

 - Permanent residence: Yes

-After compliant years in temporary status, holders can usually pursue permanent residence under Costa Rican rules.
+After several compliant years in temporary status you can usually apply for permanent residence under Costa Rican rules.

 Practical difficulty